British literature in languages other than English: 19th century

 The Welsh novel in English starts with "The Adventures and Vagaries of Twm Shon Catti" (1828) by T. J. Ll.
 Prichard, and novelists following him developed two important genres: the industrial novel and the rural romance.
 Serial fiction in Welsh had been appearing from 1822 onwards, but the work to be recognisable as the first novel in Welsh was William Ellis Jones' 1830 "Y Bardd, neu y Meudwy Cymreig".
 This was a moralistic work, as were many of the productions of the time.
 The first major novelist in the Welsh language was Daniel Owen (1836–1895), author of works such as Rhys Lewis (1885) and Enoc Huws (1891).

 The first novel in Scottish Gaelic was John MacCormick's Dùn-Àluinn, no an t-Oighre 'na Dhìobarach, which was serialised in the People's Journal in 1910, before publication in book form in 1912.
 The publication of a second Scottish Gaelic novel, An t-Ogha Mòr by Angus Robertson, followed within a year.

+Fr.
+Allan MacDonald (1859-1905), a priest of the Roman Catholic Diocese of Argyll and the Isles assigned to South Uist and Eriskay, was a native English speaker who only chose to begin learning his heritage language of Scottish Gaelic as a seminarian at Blair's College in Aberdeen.
+He went on, however, to become one of the most sophisticated and radically innovative poets in the history of Scottish Gaelic literature, by introducing symbolism, surrealism, and many other innovations from world literature in immortal works of Gaelic poetry that were only published long after his death.

 Philippe Le Sueur Mourant's Jèrriais tales of Bram Bilo, an innocent abroad in Paris, were an immediate success in Jersey in 1889 and went through a number of reprintings.

 Ewen MacLachlan (Gaelic: Eoghan MacLachlainn) (1775–1822) was a Scots poet of this period who translated the first eight books of Homer's Iliad into Scottish Gaelic.
 He also composed and published his own Gaelic Attempts in Verse (1807) and Metrical Effusions (1816), and contributed greatly to the 1828 Gaelic–English Dictionary.

 Denys Corbet published collections of Guernésiais poems Les Feuilles de la Forêt (1871) and Les Chànts du draïn rimeux (1884), and also brought out an annual poetry anthology 1874–1877, similar to Augustus Asplet Le Gros's annual in Jersey 1868–1875.